modalitysystems/modalitysoftware-docs/twa/deploytwa.md

 ## Installation

-1. Click on the ARM template link: [https://mod.qa/TWAGovSecUseARM](https://mod.qa/TWAGovSecUseARM).
+1. Click on the 'Deploy to Azure' button above.
 You will be taken to Microsoft Azure Portal and a deployment form will open as shown below.

    ![Custom deployment form](images/deployForm.png)